 Well, I figured we were in much need of another sweet treat as I came to my attention that my last few posts were a little lacking that department!

 I’d been meaning to tackle a ‘crumb top’ style cake for a while, and then one day one of my colleagues brought in a version that he’d made over the weekend.
-Of course this contained the usual eggs, milk, butter and refined sugars, but I was curious to see whether I could come up with an equally yummy healthy alternative.
-A couple of days later, upon my request I found his recipe in my inbox, so the challenge was set!
+Of course, this contained the usual eggs, milk, butter and refined sugars, but I was curious to see whether I could come up with an equally yummy healthy vegan alternative.
+A couple of days later, upon my request, I found his recipe in my inbox, so the challenge was set!

 Recipe: raspberry crumb top cake

 Makes one 9’ cake pan (round or square)